-A measurable indicator of an individual’s impact is the number of citations to articles and books they’ve written, as a crude measure of how much their work is being used to advance the research of others.
+The number of citations to articles and books they’ve written provides a measurable indicator of an individual’s impact, providing a crude measure of how much their work is being used to advance the research of others.
 This raw count of citations will vary depending on what the data source includes, and it’s hard to compare for researchers in different fields and at different career stages.
 Citation counts can be found in:

-- Web of Knowledge: This proprietary database, also called Web of Science or Science Citation Index, is the longest-running source of citations.
-For tips on getting citation counts, such as removing self-citations, see Citation Research LibGuide: Web of Science.
+- For tips on getting citation counts, such as removing self-citations, see Citation Research LibGuide: Web of Science.

 - For tips on finding citations in it, see Citation Research LibGuide: Google Scholar.